-Love from Minnesota: Located in Mall of America and the Minneapolis-Saint Paul International Airport, Love from Minnesota goes straight for the state icons, including loons, moose, lakes, and of course, Prince.
-Besides the classics, check out the selection of Minnesota Made items they have, like wild rice soup mixes, ceramics of the great north woods, and soap and beauty products.
+Love from Minnesota: Located in Mall of America and Minneapolis-Saint Paul International Airport, Love from Minnesota goes straight for the state icons, including loons, moose, lakes, and of course, Prince.
+Besides the classics, check out their selection of Minnesota Made items, like wild rice soup mixes, ceramics of the great north woods, and soap and beauty products.

 Askov Finlayson: The clothes may not be Minnesota-made, but this North Loop Minneapolis store is certainly Minnesota-owned.
 Brothers Andrew and Eric Dayton named this men's store after two neighboring towns they passed on the way to their family cabin, and while that gives the shop a homey start, the clothes and accessories are nothing if not upscale casual.
 After you're done shopping, stop by neighboring restaurant and cafe The Bachelor Farmer for a Minnesota-inspired and locally sourced bite to eat.

 Burlap & Brass: If you find something you like in this Minneapolis store chock full of Minnesota-made gifts for everyone in the house, make sure to get it; the turnover on items is quick.
 Burlap & Brass is both trendy and vintage, dog-friendly and shopper-friendly.

 The Farmer's Daughter: Minnesota has bustling metros like Minneapolis, Saint Paul, and Bloomington, but the state still has that Midwestern simple hospitality at its heart.
 Stop by the quaint downtown of White Bear Lake for an even quainter visit to The Farmer's Daughter, featuring the best of country living and locally made gifts.